Jump to navigation

 PVYSC is a secure custody location for long term male and female sentenced youth to DYS.
 These youths are between the ages of 12 through 20.

 Visitation is an avenue to build and maintain healthy family and community relationships.
-Families of youth in the care of the DYS are encouraged to visit the facility.
+Families of youth in the care of the DYS are encouraged to visit the youth center.
 All visits require a scheduled appointment.
 You can request visitation by contacting the Platte Valley Control Center at 970.304.6220.

 Monday-Friday by appointment